bryborge/cosmos/aws/modules/s3-bucket-site/README.md

 # S3 Bucket Static Website

-Provisions the infrastructure resources for a static website hosted in a bucket on S3.
+Provisions the infrastructure resources for a static website hosted in a bucket on S3 with a Cloudfront distribution.

+## Prerequisites

+You must have a registered domain name that you purchased and own in Route53.

 ## Deployment